CSampebgo333/printf/README.md

-#This is the description of our printf project. @Clement and Emmanuel
+#This is the description of our printf project. @Clement and @Emmanuel

 Task_0: Write a function that produces output according to a format.
 Prototype: int _printf(const char *format, ...);